Abdul71/abdul71.github.io/_posts/2023-07-31-ArXiv-Vectors.md

 description: "Recent small project to search ArXiv for relevant papers"
 ---

-Last summer, I was working on a project and spent significant amount of time searching for relevant previous papers.
-Therefore, I built this framework that uses LLM embeddings and vector databases to find the most relevant papers.
+Last summer, while working on a project, I spent ages searching for old papers.
+At one point, I wished for a magic oracle that I could ask about any paper.
+Luckily, we have embeddings and vector databases.
+They turned my wish into reality, helping me create my own oracle.
 <!--more-->

 <center>